 In case you wondered, I also maintain the March Madness Calendar for iPhone and Mac— all games, updated as the games are played– and the College Football Bowl Games Calendar for iPhone and Mac.
-If you’re looking for NFL Calendars for iPhone and Mac (per team, prime time only, post-season only), I have an article about that too.
+If you’re looking for NFL Calendars for iPhone and Mac (for any team, or for just the prime time games, or for just the post-season), I have an article about that too.

-NOTE: I started the NBA Playoffs Calendar for iPhone and Mac with the second round (Conference Semi-Finals) because during the first round I kept thinking I’d find a calendar like this online somewhere– nba.com, ESPN.com, cbssports.com– but I never did!
-I finally gave up and made the calendar myself, but by then we were in the second round.
-I may go back and catch up.
-We will see.
+NOTE: I kept thinking I’d find a calendar like this online somewhere– nba.com, ESPN.com, cbssports.com– but I never did!
+I finally gave up and made it myself.

-Going forward, if you subscribe to the calendar, you’ll see the games appear as if by magic, and that goes for next year too!
-As of this writing we are in the middle of the Conference Semi-Finals, and those games are scheduled (at least the days are known) and in the calendar already.
-When the Conference Finals begin the games will show up for you.
-When the Finals begin, those games will show up for you too.
-And… if I get some good feedback here (HINT: share this on Facebook or Twitter or anywhere else) I will do it again next year!
+Going forward, if you subscribe to the calendar, you’ll see the games appear as if by magic, and if I get some good feedback (HINT: share this on Facebook or Twitter or anywhere else) I will do it again next year!
 And, when I do, YOU won’t have to do anything.
-Just watch the games miraculously appear again next April.
+Just see the games miraculously appear in your Calendar app again next April.
 But first, give me that feedback.

 On your Mac, if you click the link for the NBA Playoffs Calendar for iPhone and Mac you will get a box like this: